SEIR-7-06/django-models-one-to-many/README.md

 The starter code will be pushed to Github by your instructor.
 Check for a link in slack or review the repository link [here](https://git.generalassemb.ly/SF-SEI-8/CatCollector).
 Feel free to pull down the latest changes from this repo.

-Last night a new feature was added to the app - we can now create cats without the Admin!
+Last night a new feature was added to the app - we can now create cats without the admin panel!
 We'll use the code powering this feature as an example in the functionality we're demonstrating today.

 ## Get Ready to Code